Steve Hodge: International

 Though he was only three caps into his international career by the time Bobby Robson announced his squad for the 1986 FIFA World Cup, Hodge was given a place on the plane to Mexico, coming on as a substitute in the first two group games against Portugal and Morocco, which England lost and drew respectively.
 Making urgent changes for the final group game against Poland, Robson put Hodge in the side and he responded with an outstanding personal display within a crushing team performance.
 Hodge's superb left wing cross on the run gave Gary Lineker his second goal in a first half hat-trick which eased England's passage to the second round.

 There they faced Paraguay, and it was a sliding, stretching Hodge who kept in an over-hit cross from Glenn Hoddle, by pushing the ball into the path of Lineker to tap home.
-Again England were 3–0 victors, with Argentina awaiting ominously in the last eight.
-Here Hodge would earn his own somewhat dubious place in football history – inadvertently setting up Maradona's 'Hand of God' goal – and ending the game with a highly prized memento, Maradona's No. 10 shirt.
+Again, England were 3–0 victors, with Argentina awaiting ominously in the last eight.
+Here, Hodge would earn his own place in football history – inadvertently setting up Diego Maradona's 'Hand of God' goal – and ending the game with a prized memento, Maradona's No. 10 shirt.
 The shirt resided at The National Football Museum in Manchester until Hodge sold it at auction in May 2022.

 Hodge retained his place in the team as England began their qualification campaign for the 1988 European Championships with victories over Northern Ireland and Yugoslavia, but was not selected for the finals squad.

-Robson recalled Hodge for the first game after the European Championships – a 1–0 win over Denmark at Wembley – as he had been briefly back on form at club level with Nottingham Forest.
-He was again cast aside internationally afterwards, but his club form improved dramatically and he found himself regularly called up by Robson as a result, though actual appearances were scarce.
+Robson recalled Hodge for the first game after the European Championships – a 1–0 win over Denmark at Wembley.

 Hodge managed to force his way back into the England reckoning with a strong appearance as a substitute against Italy at Wembley, by which time England's place at the 1990 FIFA World Cup was secured.
 Hodge subsequently played in the final four warm-up matches before the tournament itself.
 Hodge made the final squad but he then suffered an injury and was not selected to play during the tournament, with England reaching the semi-finals.

 Robson quit after the World Cup and Hodge was not selected initially by successor Graham Taylor.
 Taylor brought Hodge back for a 2–0 win over Cameroon early in 1991 and he was then given his 24th and final cap in a 1–0 win against Turkey in İzmir in a qualifier for the 1992 European Championships.

 Coaching career

-Having gained an A coaching licence Hodge worked with Roy McFarland at Chesterfield.
+Having gained a coaching licence Hodge worked with Roy McFarland at Chesterfield.

 He had brief roles at Notts County as development squad manager, and as caretaker manager of the first team.